 In July 2008, he played for the Seattle SuperSonics during the NBA Summer League, where he averaged 1.7 points, 1.3 rebounds and 3.0 assists in three games.

-As a freshman at Baylor in 2004/05, Bruce was the school's most productive freshman since Lawrence Roberts in 2001/02.
-He started all 28 games and led the team with 34.8 minutes per game, finishing as the nation's top-scoring freshman with 18.2 points per game (highest freshman average in Big 12 history).
+As a freshman in 2004/05, Bruce was the school's most productive freshman since Lawrence Roberts in 2001/02, starting all 28 games on a 9–19 Baylor team (1–15 in Big 12) and leading the Bears in minutes at 34.8 per game while finishing as the nation’s top-scoring freshman at 18.2 points per game (the highest freshman average in Big 12 history).

 - NBL Rookie Of The Year (2009)- 1999 VBL Rookie of the Year